 If you are committed to your art it's definitely possible to find a job abroad working part time 20-30 hours a week or even less.

 That's what I did.

-I spent 6 years in Asia and I only had a couple full-time (40 hour) a week jobs.
+I spent about 8 years in Asia and I only had a couple full-time (40 hour) a week jobs.
 One was for like a month or so subbing and then another was for like 6 months or so.

 My first job in Taiwan was working about 12-13 hours a week and then a got a few more hours worth of work at other schools and I got by on maybe 15-16 hours a week or so.

 My second job was like for 18 hours a week.
 I had time to scratch my records and wander around.

 Korea is a bit more work for most, but I still had one job working a total of 25-30 hours in a hagwon.
 You'll have to look harder in Korea to find an easy going job.

 China is pretty good for finding easy going jobs.
 I mean there are 40 hour work weeks out there if you want them, but quite a few jobs in China are less like the one I worked at.

 In Asia the salaries for teachers are pretty good.
 It depends on the country and school, but it's definitely possible to make maybe $15-25 an hour or more teaching English.